Image credit: John Arrington

 Stem Cell Therapy for Orthopedic Injuries

 First, let’s clarify: General obesity will NOT heal your pet’s orthopedic injury.
-In fact, overweight pets suffer unnecessarily from increased wear-and-tear on joints.
-However, fat tissue is a great source for stem cell harvest and it only requires a small amount.
+In fact, overweight pets suffer unnecessarily from increased wear-and-tear on joints, causing other potential injuries.
+When a dog is dealing with an orthopedic injury or a joint injury, it might be worth looking to support the dog to try and reduce some of the pain that these injuries may be causing.
+For the majority of the day, most days will be lying down.
+Due to this, it’s important to find them a comfortable and supportive bed.
+It’s believed that the best orthopedic dog beds are made with memory foam which can support them whilst they’re sleeping.
+Whilst obesity in dogs isn’t ideal, the fat tissue is a great source for stem cell harvest and it only requires a small amount.
 Stem cells may be utilized to heal many common ailments in your pet, including orthopedic injuries and osteoarthritis.
 Using the body’s own tissue as a way to heal itself is a type of regenerative medicine.

 Stem cell therapy offers an alternative or adjunctive treatment option to orthopedic surgery for tendon and ligament injuries, bone and cartilage damage, and muscle injuries.
 Cats, dogs and horses have all seen favorable outcomes with stem cell therapy.
 This type of treatment offers the potential for working and sporting dogs, as well as arthritic senior dogs, to return to previous activity levels.
 Harvest of stem cells can occur from two common locations: bone marrow or fat tissue.
 In dogs, fat is the least invasive tissue type to harvest.
-Once harvested, tissue requires processing prior to use in order to isolate and active the cells.
-Processed cells are infused back into the pet either at a specific injury location or through an IV line.
+Once harvested, tissue requires processing prior to use in order to isolate and activate the cells.
+This process involves the use of specially designed scientific equipment.
+For example, there are different shaking incubators that can be used for these purposes.
+Processed cells are then infused back into the pet either at a specific injury location or through an IV line.

 Stem cell therapy has been a topic of interest in both human and animal research for quite some time.
 Stem cells are unique cells in the body with an ability to differentiate into a variety of cell types to serve a needed function or purpose.
 This means building of new tissues or repairing those that have been previously damaged.
 Stem cell therapy has the potential to alter the body in many unique ways, making their use both majestic and potentially dangerous.
 Accurate diagnosis is essential prior to any stem cell treatments.